Loading...

 Observe: Observe describes what we do when subscribing to an Observable.

 Context-API: The name used to serve APIs (instances/classes) for a certain context in the DOM.
 An API that is served via the Context-API is called a Context.
-You can read more about this in the article.
+You can read more about this in the Context API article.

 Context Provider: One that provides a class instance as a Context API.